-All other high school students - Driving between the high school and LCTC during the school day is permitted with PRIOR written permission from the appropriate building administrator.
+In circumstances, when students want to work on their vehicles or when it is necessary to transport materials, students will need to get a 1-day driving pass from the LCTC main office.
+All student vehicles must be parked in front of the Lake Career & Technical Center building.
 Vehicles may not be moved during the school day from the high school parking areas to LCTC without PRIOR written permission from the appropriate building administrator.
-Likewise, vehicles may not be moved during the school day from the Lake Career & Technical Center to the high school without PRIOR written permission from the appropriate building administrator.
 Adult students or Horizon students are NOT allowed to transport high school students during the school day.
-Sending school students must have PRIOR written permission to drive to LCTC from the instructor, Lake Career & Technical Center office, home school principal, and parents/guardians.
+Sending school students must have PRIOR written permission (approved LCTC Driving Permit) to drive to LCTC from the instructor, Lake Career & Technical Center office, home school principal, and parents/guardians.
+Students riding/driving/transporting (without prior permission) are subject to disciplinary action.